Report a Code Violation (Unincorporated Lee County)

 • Trash and nuisance accumulation (on private property)

-• Inoperable, unlicensed, or abandoned vehicles (on private property)
+• Inoperable, unlicensed, and abandoned vehicles (on private property)

 • Building without permits or with expired permits